chris-schmitz/binary-operations-presentation/multi-player-server/Readme.md

 ## Hex passwords

-There are two passwords that are stored as binary (b/c why note :P).
+There are two passwords that are stored as binary (b/c why not :P).
 Both are stored in the `dist/server/source-server/cachedPasswords/` directory, one is `adminId.txt` and the other is `playerId.txt`.

 You can't just open these files in the editor to read them, they're binary numbers, not the utf representations of those numbers.